marcov64/Lsd/Readme.txt

 - The LMM manual concerns the use of the LMM environment to develop Lsd model programs.
 - A few documents describe how to use Lsd.
 See the Documentation entry in the menu Help of LMM.
 - The distributed Lsd models produce automatically their own documentation.

+First time configuration
+After Lsd installation it may be necessary to configure the system to your operating system.
+After launching LMM, select "Options..." in menu "File" then press the button "Default", change any configuration if needed and then press "Ok".
+Next select "System Options..." in menu "Model", press the button corresponding to your system and then "Ok".
+Please redo these steps if reinstalling Lsd.

 MS Windows users
 Contrary to Linux and Mac systems, MS Windows systems normally do not contain C++ programming tools (compiler, libraries, debugger, etc.).
 The Windows distribution of Lsd contains a selection of the MinGW 32-bit package with all (and only) the packages required to use Lsd, so that no extra software must be installed to use Lsd on such systems.